 Hop On Hop Off Boat or Bus

-The Hop On Hop Off boat or bus experience is a nice option to see Zaanse Schans, Edam and Volendam in one day if you like.
+The Hop On Hop Off boat or bus experience is a nice option to see Zaanse Schans, Edam and Volendam in one day.
 The I amsterdam City Card offers 25% off.

 This is because it includes transportation in Amsterdam so you can hop on or off as you please in more modes of transportation than the buses and boats provide.
-However, we know it’s a good fit for some visitors.
+We know it's a good fit for some visitors though.

 There's an App for the I amsterdam City Card

-Because Amsterdam and Partners, those behind the I amsterdam City Card, rock there’s an app for the card!
-It’s very useful if you’re looking to see what’s an attraction nearby to where you already are that accepts the I amsterdam City Card.
+It's very useful if you're looking to find a nearby attraction that accepts the I amsterdam City Card.
 It also goes into a description of each museum or attraction.
+(Take full advantage of your card and save the most money possible in The Netherlands during your trip.)

-- As we mentioned above, trains, such as the train to get to/from Schipol airport, is not included in the pass.
-(We highly recommend buying the Amsterdam & Region Travel Ticket on top of the I amsterdam City Card if you’ll be in the area for a while and you’re doing multiple day trips.)
+- Trains are not included in the pass, as we mentioned above.
+(This includes the train to get to/from Schipol airport.
+We also highly recommend buying the Amsterdam & Region Travel Ticket on top of the I amsterdam City Card if you'll be in the area for a while and you're doing multiple day trips.)

-- Anne Frank House is not included in the card.
+- The Anne Frank House is not included.

-Using an I amsterdam City Card Beyond the City Center, in the Amsterdam Area
+Using an I amsterdam City Card Beyond the City Center, to Save Money in The Netherlands in the Amsterdam Area

 - Leylstad: Batavialand Museum